AliceO2Group/QualityControl/README.md

 ## Test run

 Now that there is a module, we can test it.

-TODO
+A basic DPL workflow is defined in `runBasic.cxx`.

 ## Code modification